fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-12-20-emacs-journey.md

 date: 2019-12-20
 ---

-Let me start my saying that yes, I am still use Emacs.
+Let me start my saying that yes, I still use Emacs.
 What a surprise.
 In fact, Emacs is one of my most used tools besides other stables such as a browser.
 What has changed though, is how I am using some aspects of this little editor.